 Fragrance Composition:

 So what does it smell like?
+It is classified as a floral chypre fragrance for women.
 Opens with a harsh green accord before a white flower bouquet filled with jasmine upon a leathery, dry hay accord.

 • Top notes: lemon, bergamot, green notes, neroli, reseda, oregano, sweet pea